aditya123473892/wagtail/Google-Summer-of-Code-2022.md

 Medium

-## Make Wagtail editor guide a stand-alone project
+## Make Wagtail editor guide a Wagtail Website

 For project questions or comments, use [GSoC 2022: Editor's Guide - Separate Repo or Website #7824](https://github.com/wagtail/wagtail/discussions/7824).

 ### Summary

-- The goal is to [pull out the existing editor's guide](https://github.com/wagtail/wagtail/discussions/7824) from static documentation to a stand-alone project that can be translated, built upon and even used to generate custom guides for more complex usages of Wagtail.
+- The goal is to [pull out the existing editor's guide](https://github.com/wagtail/wagtail/discussions/7824) from static documentation to a  Wagtail website that can be translated, built upon and even used to generate custom guides for more complex usages of Wagtail.
 - The current guide is part of the Wagtail technical documentation - [Using Wagtail: an Editor's guide](https://docs.wagtail.org/en/stable/editor_manual/index.html).
 - The audience of the main technical documentation (those who are building with Wagtail) is very different to the audience of the editor's guide (those who are using the editor to edit content, manage permissions, non-technical users).